Kiko Casilla: Espanyol

-In August 2007, Casilla was acquired by RCD Espanyol on a free transfer.
-On 20 January 2008, he made his debut in La Liga in a 1–2 away loss against Real Valladolid, coming on as a substitute for injured Iñaki Lafuente two minutes after half-time as the habitual starter Carlos Kameni was away on international duty.
+In August 2007, Casilla was acquired by Espanyol on a free transfer.
+On 20 January 2008, he made his debut in La Liga in a 2–1 away loss against Real Valladolid, coming on as a substitute for injured Iñaki Lafuente two minutes after half-time as the habitual starter Carlos Kameni was away on international duty.
 That month, news surfaced that Arsenal were interested in acquiring the young Spaniard's services.

-Barred by Kameni and new signing Cristian Álvarez, Casilla joined Segunda División B side Cádiz CF on loan for 2008–09.
+Barred by Kameni and new signing Cristian Álvarez, Casilla joined Segunda División B side Cádiz on loan for 2008–09.
 The move was extended for the entirety of the following campaign after the Andalusians returned to division two, and he again started most of the season, but the team was immediately relegated.

-Casilla still sat on the bench for Espanyol's first game in 2010–11 but, on 31 August 2010, moved again on loan, to second division club FC Cartagena.
-Subsequently, returned to the Pericos, he constantly battled for first-choice status with Álvarez.
+Casilla still sat on the bench for Espanyol's first game in 2010–11 but, on 31 August 2010, moved again on loan to second division club Cartagena.
+Subsequently returned to the Pericos, he constantly battled for first-choice status with Álvarez.

 After the Argentine left, Casilla became the undisputed starter.
-On 1 February 2015, he was sent off against Sevilla FC for handling Iago Aspas' shot outside of the penalty area, and his replacement Pau López could not prevent an eventual 2–3 defeat.
+On 1 February 2015, he was sent off against Sevilla for handling Iago Aspas' shot outside of the penalty area, and his replacement Pau López could not prevent an eventual 2–3 defeat.

 Return to Real Madrid

 On 17 July 2015, Casilla returned to Real Madrid on a five-year contract for €6 million.
-He made his competitive debut on 31 October, in a 3–1 win over UD Las Palmas.
+He made his competitive debut on 31 October, in a 3–1 win over Las Palmas.

 Casilla played understudy to Keylor Navas in his first season, appearing in seven official matches.
 Two of those came in the group stage of the UEFA Champions League, as the tournament ended in conquest.

 On 9 August 2016, Casilla was in goal for injured Navas in the 3–2 victory against fellow Spaniards Sevilla in the UEFA Super Cup, in Trondheim.
 He managed to contribute more in his second year, and the club won the national championship after a five-year wait.
 His Champions League input consisted of the 2–1 group phase defeat of Sporting CP, as they again emerged victorious in the competition.

 Casilla made two appearances in the Champions League and 17 in all competitions during 2017–18, as Madrid won their third consecutive and 13th overall title in the tournament.
 In the following campaign, after the summer signing of Chelsea's Thibaut Courtois, he was further demoted down the pecking order.